campbel/cv/README.md

 # Chris Campbell
 chrs.cmpbl@gmail.com | 503-927-4466 | [github.com/campbel](https://github.com/campbel)

-As a seasoned software developer and leader with expertise in full-stack web development, DevOps engineering, and cloud architecture, I am excited to bring my 14 years of professional experience to help drive innovation and growth.
+As a seasoned software developer and leader with expertise in full-stack cloud development, DevOps engineering, and cloud architecture, I am excited to bring my 14 years of experience to help drive your companies innovation and growth.

 ## Skills